People often struggle to join the dots between their spending choices and the fact that they are broke.

 We see LunchMoney’s housing choice which doesn’t make sense for someone in financial difficulties.
 Despite living alone, he’s chosen to live in a large, detached house in a sprawling suburb.

-There are many things to admire about America but The Escape Artist would have to agree with MMM that much of the town planning is a gigantic cluster-fuck.
+There are many things to admire about America but I would have to agree with MMM that much of the town planning is insane: a gigantic social and environmental disaster.
 Many suburbs lack real hubs to foster community…almost as if designed to cause social isolation.
-Britain is not immune from these mistakes either.
+Britain has also made these mistakes on a smaller scale.
 We need to build more higher quality housing in more attractive cities.

 Sprawling suburbs of low density, single storey housing waste thousands of acres of land that could otherwise be used to grow food or left as a nature reserve.
 This is not just an environmental disaster, it’s a personal finance disaster for those on low incomes.